uberballo/MapGenerator/documentation/Implementation_document.md

 # Implementation

 ### UML diagram
 UML diagram may be found from [here](https://github.com/uberballo/MapGenerator/blob/master/documentation/pictures/mapGeneratorUmlDiagram.png)
+There we can see that the diagram is quite simple, as the Main classes function is to run all the implemented noise algorithms.

 ### Noise algorithm